Skip to main content

 Molecular Targets of Lifestyle Intervention

-The efficacy of can be understood by examining their influence on specific molecular pathways.
+The efficacy of lifestyle changes can be understood by examining their influence on specific molecular pathways.
 The focus of these interventions is to modulate the activity of the enzymes that write, erase, and read epigenetic marks.

 Molecular Pathways Affected by Lifestyle-Mediated Epigenetic Changes